khobbits/ci-demo/README.md

-This is an example repo
+This is an demo repo

 Created for CI examples